confluentinc/ksql/ksql-clickstream-demo/non-docker-clickstream.md

      CLICKSTREAM               | clickstream               | JSON
     ```

 1. From the the KSQL CLI, verify that data is being streamed through various tables and streams.
-These commands will run continuously until you terminate (CTRL+C).

     **View clickstream data**